russia has launched a full-scale war in Ukraine! Donate to the charity fund to support Ukraine and protect the world’s peace.

 Such game-based testing helps to identify weak points in understanding and consolidation of information.
 The correct use of microlearning promotes memorization, reflection, and application of knowledge from practice.
 During its creation, it is necessary to consider people's desire to learn at any time or place.

-Practical tips for effective learning
+Three expert-backed tips for effective learning

 Here are some tips to get you started: